 If you are sexually assaulted, you are encouraged to seek out services and obtain a medical examination.
-Students are encouraged to contact LopesCares at (719) 691-1601 or LopesCares.LCC@lamarcc.edu.
-The LopesCares phone and email are monitored and answered everyday and night, year-around.
+Students are encouraged to contact LopesCares at LopesCares.LCC@lamarcc.edu.
+The LopesCares email is monitored and answered everyday and night, year-around.
 You may also submit a report of assault or concern in the form to the left.

 LCC partners with Domestic Safety Resource Center (DSRC) in Lamar to respond to reports of sexual assault.
 DSRC works with trained Sexual Assault Nurse Examiners (SANE) who are available to provide specialized services to sexual assault victims.

 Free transportation to receive SANE services is available from the Domestic Safety Resource Center.
 The Domestic Safety Resource Center also has other support services available to victims 24 hours a day, 365 days a year.